-Managing Repairs & Maintenance Issues (for non-Axis buildings) using Salesforce case management, including automated case creation & tracking from the MyGrainger app.
+Managing Repairs & Maintenance Issues (for non-Axis buildings) with digital intake, automated case creation and case tracking from the MyGrainger app that integrates with Salesforce case management.

-Creating work orders from a complaint or incident, where required.
+Enabling users to create a work order from a complaint or incident, where required.

-Notifying contractors of uncaged pets before onsite visits.
+Providing notifications to contractors, including informing contractors of uncaged pets before onsite visits.

 Centralized Management of All Ad Hoc Communication from Customers using Salesforce case management that automates case creation from website queries, emails to feedback@graingerplc.co.uk, and general enquiries from the MyGrainger app.